 When it comes down to it, we’re thankful for all the dogs in our lives.
 Rain or shine, snow or sleet, we get outside, and because of our dogs, we enjoy (just about) every minute of it.
-It doesn’t take much to adventure with your dog in the winter – just a bit of will power to get out the door and a whole lot of love for your favorite explorer.
+It doesn’t take much to adventure with your dog in the winter – just a bit of willpower to get out the door and a whole lot of love for your favorite explorer.
 Ready to get started with some canine-inspired outdoor adventuring?
-Here are some of the tips we’ve learned from a lifetime of sharing our lives with dogs.
+Here are some of the winter tips we’ve learned from a lifetime of sharing our lives with dogs.

 Our Best Tips for Snowshoeing with Dogs

 Consider your dog’s stamina.
 Walking and running through snow can be physically demanding — for you and your dog.
-Take it slow, especially at first, and if you notice signs of fatigue in your pup, be prepared to turn around or take a break.
+When you get started snowshoeing with dogs, take it slow, and if you notice signs of fatigue in your pup, be prepared to turn around or take a break.
 Like all physical activities, snowshoeing with dogs requires conditioning.
 Take it slow and venture outdoors often so that you and your dog are prepared for the workout.

 Protect your dog from the cold.
 Prolonged exposure to the elements can lead to frostbite or hypothermia.
 Don’t assume that because your dog has a coat of fur, he won’t get cold.
 Short-haired breeds may benefit from an extra layer, like the Ruffwear Powderhound, on really cold days.
 The top half is insulated, while the bottom is technical stretch fabric for a nice range of motion.
-The Powderhound also has sleeves instead of straps so the coat stays on really well.
+The Powderhound also has sleeves instead of straps to minimize chaffing and keep the coat from slipping during adventures.